How To Calm Hypervigilance & Stop Feeling On High Alert

 Hypervigilance is the feeling of always being on high alert.
 It is a symptom of nervous system dysregulation but it doesn’t have to be a lifelong sentence.

-In order to calm hypervigilance, you simply need to calm the nervous system.
+To calm hypervigilance, you need to practice calming the nervous system.